paolo7/KnowHowDataset/README.md

 # The Web of Know-How: Human Instructions Dataset

-**NEWS: For a simpler dataset of instructions see the JSON files at this other [Kaggle repository](https://www.kaggle.com/paolop/human-instructions-dataset-updated-json-files)**
+## * Updated JSON files at this other [Kaggle repository](https://www.kaggle.com/paolop/human-instructions-dataset-updated-json-files)

 ## Overview